agarwalanant/FyndImageSegmentation/README.md

 ## TODO
 1. GAN based implementation of the image segmentation model.

+2. Generate a dataset with separate colour channels

+## Approach
 Started with pixel loss as it is the best performing techniques that have been implented so far. focused and anlyzed why the pixel based model like MASK-RCNN fail to segment the minute details like hair and jwelries.